-So it's important to get the design and printing of your brochure right.
-If you need a little guidance in this respect then read on for some confidence boosting tips on how to create your own brochure.
+So it’s important to get the design and printing of your brochure right.
+If you need a little guidance in this respect then read on for some confidence-boosting tips for designing your first brochure.

 The British Dictionary Definitions cites a brochure as;

 “A pamphlet or booklet, especially one containing summarised introductory information or advertising.”

 You can use a brochure in a million and one different ways which require imparting information in a concise way or to advertise in an effective way.
 In fact there are numerous different terminology used to describe brochures in their various settings; booklet, leaflet, advertisement, folder, catalogue, prospectus to name just a few.
 How you put your brochure to use will determine the style, layout, size, quality and hence the cost of the finished product.
 Consider some of the more usual ways brochures are used in business: